Key Quote

 UNCONVENTIONAL LOVE

 Elizabethan comedies typically resolved with docile women accepting their suitors.
 Shakespeare subverts this by presenting a relationship where verbal combat is not opposition to love but its highest expression.
-Beatrice and Benedick model a companionate (based on mutual respect) marriage that challenges the convention of wifely silence.
+Beatrice and Benedick model a companionatecompanionate — Based on companionship and mutual respect between equals marriage that challenges the convention of wifely silence.

 WIT AS EQUALITY

 In a patriarchal society where women had few platforms for self-expression, wit was one of the only ways a woman could demonstrate intellectual equality.
-By celebrating their 'unpeaceable' wooing, Benedick effectively validates Beatrice's right to speak — a radical gesture in a culture that prized female docility (obedient submission).
+By celebrating their 'unpeaceable' wooing, Benedick effectively validates Beatrice's right to speak — a radical gesture in a culture that prized female docilitydocility — Readiness to accept control or instruction; submissiveness.

 Key Words